stevenjmesser/boring-magic/_pages/services.md

 Users’ needs.
 Your organisation’s goals.
 A solution that meets both.
 It’s the messy middle.

-Over eight to sixteen weeks, we’ll iterate rapidly through the cycle of understanding the problem and exploring the solutions.
+Over four to eight weeks, we’ll iterate through the cycle of understanding the problem and exploring the solutions.
 We’ll find out what’s valuable, viable, feasible and usable, setting you up for the beta build phase.

+### Rapid mode!

+Want to validate a new idea or see what something could look like?
+We’ll host a one-day workshop with you on Monday, co-design, build and validate it with users, iterate in real-time, and share insights and code on Friday.
+Five days max.

 [Talk about discovery and alpha →](/contact/)

-## 🆕 Building and launching
+## Building and launching

 We all want to solve users’ problems today.
 But if you don’t have capacity right now, you’ll want to call in some help.